falcosecurity/driverkit/docs/builder_images.md

 Users can also force-specify the builder image to be used for the current build,
 instead of relying on the internal algorithm,
 by using `--builderimage` CLI option.
-It can also be used in conjunction with `--dockerrepo` to use a builder image from a non-default docker repo.
+It can also be used in conjunction with `--builderrepo` to use a builder image from a non-default docker repo.

 A special value for builder image is available:
 * `auto:$tag`, that is used to tell driverkit to use the automatic algorithm, but forcing a certain image tag